-Any awards under this solicitation would be made under statutory authority provided by the Consolidated Appropriations Act, 2024.
-As of the writing of this solicitation, the Department of Justice is operating under a short-term Continuing Resolution with no full-year appropriation for the Department being enacted for FY 2024 currently.
+Any awards under this solicitation would be made under statutory authority provided by a fullyear appropriations act for FY 2024.
+As of the writing of this solicitation, the Department of Justice is operating under a short-term "Continuing Resolution"; no full-year appropriation for the Department has been enacted for FY 2024.